 In French.
 Database of African films, mainly older and in French.
 Find films or directors by country, category, genre, year.
 From the TV station, TV5 Monde.
 [KF] http://www.tv5.org/cms/cinema/p-779-Les_cinemas_d_afrique.htm

 In French.
-Non-profit private body (with funding from the French Ministère de la Culture et de la Communication via le Centre National de la Cinématographie.)
+Has a library, museum, exhibitions.
+Search their catalogs for films, etc. Non-profit private body (with funding from the French Ministère de la Culture et de la Communication via le Centre National de la Cinématographie.)
 Held Africamania, January 17-March 2, 2008 - "Avec Africamania, il s’agira de retracer au travers de 80 films 50 ans du cinéma africain, d’en retrouver et d'en redécouvrir les grands auteurs (Sembene Ousmane, Désiré Ecaré, Djibril Diop Mambety, Souleymane Cissé, Idrissa Ouedraogo, Gaston Kaboré et bien d’autres…)..." http://www.cinematheque.fr/

 Cinemovel - "Mozambique Where Film Goes"

 In Italian and English.
 Day by day account of a team of Italian filmmakers three month in 2001 traveling cinema showing films throughout Mozambique and providing HIV/AIDS education.
 The film itself has scenes from the commemoration of the death of President Samora Machel in a plane crash with appearances by President Joaquim Chissano, Nelson Mandela and Graça Machel [Mandela].
 Was the opening film for the 2002 Stanford University United Nations Association Film Festival.
 Site of the Union Comunicazione, Lugo, Italy.
 [KF] http://www.cinemovel.tv/